 Secondary myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML): Discontinue niraparib with confirmed diagnosis of MDS or AML.

-Grade 3 or higher adverse reaction (where prophylactic management is not feasible or persistent despite management): Withhold niraparib for up to 28 days or until resolution; may resume with the dose reduced (up to two dose reductions are permitted).
+Grade 3 or higher adverse reaction (where prophylactic management is not feasible or persistent despite management): Withhold niraparib for a maximum of 28 days or until resolution; resume with the dose reduced.

-Grade 3 or higher adverse reaction lasting more than 28 days at a dose of 100 mg/day: Discontinue treatment.
+Grade 3 or higher adverse reaction lasting >28 days at a dose of 100 mg once daily: Discontinue niraparib.

-Administer at approximately the same time each day, either with or without food.
-Swallow capsules whole.
+Oral: Administer at approximately the same time each day, either with or without food.
+Swallow capsules whole; do not chew, crush, or split.
+Niraparib is associated with a moderate emetic potential; antiemetics may be necessary to prevent nausea and vomiting.
 Consider administering at bedtime to diminish the potential for nausea and vomiting.